 The hairstyle and facial hair you had when you were hired is expected to be the standard for the entire time you are in camp.
-Men are expected to shave every day, preferably prior to morning flag.
-Men and women are expected to properly groom their hair.
+No hairstyle or facial hair changes during your time as counselors.
+If you were hired with a shaved face you are required to stay shaved all summer.
+All staff are further expected to properly groom their hair.